minpegdwende/pm-pymcda/readme.md

-# Introdution
+# Introduction

 This code is inspired by the github code of Olivier Sobrie (oso-pymcda => https://github.com/oso/pymcda).
 The latter proposes several methods to solve MCDA models inference problems (inferring MCDA models parameters from assignment examples).
 Particularly, it proposes some metaheuristics and MIP algorithms to learn MR-Sort parameters considering monotone criteria (gain criteria).
 This present code extends oso-pymcda in two ways.
-It describes algorithms (metaheuristics and MIP formulation) to infer MR-Sort parameters first with single-peaked/single-valley criteria (a case of non monotone criteria), and second with potentially unknown criteria preference direction)
+It describes algorithms (metaheuristics and MIP formulation) to infer MR-Sort parameters first with single-peaked/single-valley criteria (a case of non monotone criteria), and secondly with potentially unknown criteria preference direction.
 This code is made of 3 algorithms :
 - META : a metaheuristic to learn MR-Sort parameters from monotone criteria but unknown criteria preference direction (for more details, see https://hal.archives-ouvertes.fr/hal-03102714).
 - MIP-SP : a Mixed Integer Programming formulation to learn MR-Sort parameters with single-peaked criteria (for more details, see https://arxiv.org/abs/2107.09668)